 This is a question that I often get asked and often talk about with pastors and boards.

-Here are my general answers when posed this question about how to spend the recurring income from Sunday offerings.
-Please note these percentages do not incorporate missions or buildings offerings.
+Here are my church budget guidelines when posed this question about how to spend the recurring income from Sunday offerings.
+Please note these church budget percentages do not incorporate missions or building offerings.

 Salaries: 40% – 50%

 Pastors often wonder how much of a church budget should be salaries.